How to Use the 50/30/20 Rule for Effective Budgeting?

 • Gym memberships or hobbies

-3. 20% for Savings and Debt Repayment The final 20% is dedicated to your financial future.
-This category includes:
+3. 20% for Savings and Debt Repayment: This last 20% is for your financial future.
+This type of category includes:

 • Emergency fund